ROCm/rocprofiler-sdk/source/docs/counter_collection_services.md

-# Definitions:
+# Counter Collection Services

+## Definitions

 *Profile Config*: A configuration to specify what counters should be collected on an agent.
 This needs to be supplied to various counter collection APIs to initiate collection of counter data.
 Profiles are agent specific and cannot be used on different agents.

 *Counter ID*: Unique ID (per-architecture) that specifies the counter.
 The counter interface can be used to fetch information about the counter (such as its name or expression).

 *Instance ID*: Unique record id encoding both the counter id and dimension for a specific collected value.

 *Dimension*: Dimensions provide context to the raw counter values to specify the specific hardware register (such as shader engine) that the value was collected from.
 All counter values have dimension data encoded in its instance id and functions in the counter interface can be used to extract the values for individual dimensions.
 There following dimensions are currently supported by rocprofiler-sdk:

 ```c
     ROCPROFILER_DIMENSION_XCC,            ///< XCC dimension of result